-The scalability and provisioning speed afforded by Azure means Pandora’s professionals can launch new products, services and marketing programs in weeks, rather than months.
+The scalability and provisioning speed afforded by Azure means that Pandora now has a strong foundation for adopting more agile business processes.
 That makes them more engaged in their jobs—and more effective at building solutions and products that are more likely to attract and engage Pandora customers.

 "For us, it was important to not only focus on the technical outcomes but also talent and resources.
 So, the transformation included our organization, people, skills and capabilities."